coreyoconnor/scala-native/docs/user/sbt.md

     [bintray](https://github.com/sbt/sbt-bintray) or any other 3rd party
     hosting service.

-Once the jar has been published, it can be resolved through sbt\'s standard package resolution system.
+Once the jar has been published, it can be resolved through sbt's standard package resolution system.

 (sbt_cross_compilation)=